John Dwight Canaday: Arrest and trial

-By March 1969, Seattle police launched an investigation into Canaday, a divorced Vietnam War veteran, who had been accused of raping two women.
-Once in custody, he agreed to lead investigators to the bodies of Bjornson and Tuski, which he had hid in a snow-covered patch.
-He admitted that on January 4, the day Bjornson was last seen, he knocked on her apartment door claiming he was having car trouble.
-Once outside he pulled out a knife and forced her into his vehicle and drove her to Seward Park, where he raped and strangled her to death.
-On January 24, the day Tuski went missing, Canaday admitted to abducting, raping and killing her.
+By March 1969, Seattle police launched an investigation into Canaday, a Vietnam War veteran who had been accused of raping two women.
+Once in custody, he agreed to lead investigators to the bodies of Bjornson and Tuski.
+He had hidden them in a snow-covered patch off a forest access road off of Highway 2 in Index, Washington.
+Tuski was identified by her dental charts and her scars.

+In Canaday's confession, he admitted that on January 4, the day Bjornson was last seen, he knocked on her apartment door claiming he was having car trouble.
+Once outside, he pulled out a knife and forced her into his vehicle and drove her to Seward Park, where he raped and strangled her to death.
+Canaday also admitted to abducting, raping, and killing Tuski the day she went missing, January 24.

 Canaday was indicted on two counts of murder the following month, and pleaded not guilty by reason of insanity.
 In the end, a jury deliberated for only two hours to find Canaday guilty on all counts, on the basis of which days later he was sentenced to hang.
-In 1972, Canaday won a reprieve after the Supreme Court of the United States reviewed cases of capital punishment in over 30 states, including Canaday's, and he was resentenced to life imprisonment on both counts.
+His hanging was scheduled for May 15, 1972.
+Canaday won a reprieve after the Supreme Court of the United States' ruling on Furman v.
+Georgia.
+He was one of eight inmates that were on death row at the time.
+He was later resentenced to life imprisonment on both counts.